 Our choices can get us home safely or turn us into another statistic.

 Unfortunately though, not everyone is willing to follow the rules designed to protect us.
-If you’ve been injured in a car accident by a negligent driver then contact the offices of J. Gonzalez Law Firm today at (956) 630-6700.
+If you’ve been injured in a car accident by a negligent driver then contact the offices of J. Gonzalez Injury Attorneys today at (956) 630-6700.

 Our firm takes pride in providing clients with the experience, determination, and efficiency to get their life back on track after medical bills and car damage.
 Let us succeed for you.